27 posts tagged "software"

 Discovering a Hidden iPhone URL Scheme

 As an iPhone developer, one of the simplest and easiest mechanisms you have to interact with other applications is through the use of iPhone URL Schemes.
+These are so important that I’ve created a wiki page where I keep track of those I come across, including code samples that help me exchange data with them.

 Challenges for Software Engineers

 Software Engineering is the youngest of all the professions, being born around 50 years ago, but since then it has been continually improved.
+Practicers have fiercely debated upon it through the years, given the extremely fast pace of the innovations in the field, and the extremely difficult and inherently dynamic nature of software.
+Many trends have appeared and vanished, and many others will come.

 On the Need of Minimalist Polyglots